MCP Integration

 - query

-- list_tablesConnect to multiple MCP servers simultaneously.
+- list_tablesConnect to multiple MCP servers at once.
 Each server's tools become available to the agent.

 Error Handling